stakhovyak/ClientServerChat/README.md

 - add GUI logger

 ## QUESTIONS
-- how do i read the JTextField stream? need something to confirm the input to make it scannable
 - Is it good practice to make Callable return Boolean?
+- If not swing, by what means can i do GUI?

+## PROBLEMS
+- God classes
+- Client breeds listeners with every connections
+- When the connection is lost, the client crashes without trying to restore it, similar to the server